HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

-SITEMAP Physics Notes: 3.
-Leslie cube expt. - surface absorption/emission of EMR
+Physics Notes: 3.
+Leslie cube experiment - surface absorption/emission of EMR - infrared

-Absorption/emission of EM radiation: 3.
-Effect of different surfaces on the reflection/absorption of thermal radiation (infrared) - investigation of surfaces, including the Leslie cube
+Investigating the effect of different surfaces on the reflection and absorption of thermal radiation (infrared radiation) - practical investigation of surfaces, including the Leslie cube

 EMR shorthand for electromagnetic radiation